 Black Sesame Mandelbrot

-Biscuit in English, biscotti in Italian, mandelbrot in German and kamish brot in Ukrainian – all are versions of the same twice-baked cookie.
-Though now associated with a frothy cappuccino, biscotti date back to ancient times, and because they were flat, dry, and twice baked, they kept well, making them the perfect sustenance for travelers, soldiers, and sailors.
+Biscuit in English, biscotti in Italian, mandelbrot in German, and kamish brot in Ukrainian – all are versions of the same twice-baked cookie.
+Though now associated with a frothy cappuccino, biscotti date (biscotti is plural in Italian:)back to ancient times, and because they were flat, dry, and twice-baked, they kept well, making them the perfect sustenance for travelers, soldiers, and sailors.
 Roman legions partook of the biscuits, while the Roman scholar Pliny claimed that “Parthian bread” would keep for centuries.
-Under Louis XIV the biscuits were known as “stone bread.
+Under Louis XIV, the biscuits were known as “stone bread.

-The name biscotti stems from the Latin “bis” meaning twice, and “coctus” meaning cooked – literally means “twice cooked.”
-The cookies often contain nuts as reflected in the German variety, mandelbrot, where “mandel” means almond, and “brodt” means bread.
-Mandelbrot, is of Germanic heritage and is traditionally associated with Eastern European Jews.
+The name biscotti stems from the Latin “bis” meaning twice, and “coctus” meaning cooked, and literally means “twice cooked.”
+The cookies often contain nuts, as reflected in the German variety, mandelbrot, where “mandel” means almond, and “brodt” means bread.
+Mandelbrot is of Germanic heritage and is traditionally associated with Eastern European Jews.

-Biscotti, mandelbrot, or kamish brot, whatever the nationality, these little treasures are tasty with coffee, tea, or even a glass of wine.
+Biscotti, mandelbrot, or kamish brot, whatever the nationality, are tasty with coffee, tea, or even a glass of wine.

 Black Sesame Mandelbrot